QuantConnect/lean-cli/README.md

   can set the default engine image for all commands using `lean config set engine-image <image>`.

 Options:
+  --backtest-data-source-file FILE
-  --backtest-results FILE      Path to the JSON file containing the backtest results --live-results FILE          Path to the JSON file containing the live trading results --report-destination FILE    Path where the generated report is stored as HTML (defaults to ./report.html) -d, --detach                 Run the report creator in a detached Docker container and return immediately --strategy-name TEXT         Name of the strategy, will appear at the top-right corner of each page --strategy-version TEXT      Version number of the strategy, will appear next to the project name --strategy-description TEXT  Description of the strategy, will appear under the 'Strategy Description' section --overwrite                  Overwrite --report-destination if it already contains a file --image TEXT                 The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                     Pull the LEAN engine image before running the report creator --lean-config FILE           The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                    Enable debug logging --help                       Show this message and exit.
+                                  Path to the JSON file containing the backtest results  [required] --live-data-source-file FILE    Path to the JSON file containing the live trading results --report-destination FILE       Path where the generated report is stored as HTML (defaults to ./report.html) --strategy-name TEXT            Name of the strategy, will appear at the top-right corner of each page --strategy-version TEXT         Version number of the strategy, will appear next to the project name --strategy-description TEXT     Description of the strategy, will appear under the 'Strategy Description' section --overwrite                     Overwrite --report-destination if it already contains a file --image TEXT                    The LEAN engine image to use (defaults to quantconnect/lean:latest) --update                        Pull the LEAN engine image before running the report creator --lean-config FILE              The Lean configuration file that should be used (defaults to the nearest lean.json) --verbose                       Enable debug logging --help                          Show this message and exit.
 ```

 _See code: [lean/commands/report.py](lean/commands/report.py)_